Lunartyx/PortainerKubernetes/README.md

 #### Docker installation

-First we install this package to handle the certificates<br>
+First we install this package to handle the certificates

 `install -m 0755 -d /etc/apt/keyrings`

-To check if the download isn't hacked we download the certificate from docker<br>
+To check if the download isn't hacked we download the certificate from docker

 `curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc`

-Change the writing permission to the certificate<br>
+Change the writing permission to the certificate

 `chmod a+r /etc/apt/keyrings/docker.asc`

 To add the docker's packages to apt copy paste the following command<br>